Multi-Scale Exciton and Electron Transfer in Multi-Level Donor-Acceptor System: Introduction

 Our main results include:

-1) We derived analytical expressions and provided numerical simulations for the ET rates and efficiencies in different regions of parameters.
+1) We derived analytical expressions for the ET rates and efficiencies in different regions of parameters, which are important for understanding a complicated quantum dynamics of the system.
+We also provided the numerical simulations which confirm our analytical results.

-2) We showed that generally the dynamics of the acceptor population is characterized by multi-scale processes, accompanied by quantum coherent oscillations, which are analogous to those observed in experiments on exciton dynamics in photosynthetic complexes.
+2) We showed that generally the dynamics of the acceptor population is characterized by multi-scale processes, accompanied by quantum coherent oscillations.
 We estimated the corresponding ET rates and the period of these oscillations.

-3) We obtained the equal occupation of all levels at large times, independent of the structure of the acceptor band.
+3) We obtained the equal occupation of all levels at large times, independent of the structure of the acceptor band, but under the condition of non-degeneracy of the acceptor energy levels.
+The case of a degenerate acceptor band is analyzed in details.

 4) We demonstrated that the efficiency of population of the acceptor can be close to 100 \%, in relatively short times, for both sharp and flat redox potentials.